 On Instagram this week, I posted my favorite shot from Freestone and I had no idea I had that shot.
 It’s so sick because it has the rider in focus and I’m probably 10 yards away pulled in on the zoom, and it has the crowd and the fences going [in the foreground].

-When everything clicks it can be amazing.
 I don’t know about you, but sometimes I’ve filmed events and at first things don’t really click.
 You’re out there thinking that you’re blowing it, but then you get that one shot that you know is going to be great and it can turn your whole day around.

 One hundred percent.
 [To add to that], I think a lot of people don’t listen to music while they film, but I always do because certain songs can just click in my head and… I just get some kind of inspiration.
 If I’m not with people or talking, I’m always listening to music, no matter what.